crs4/bbmri-it-school-tutorials/07-tutorial-fair-workflows/workflow_best_practices.md

 1. In Galaxy, navigate to the workflow you want to version
 2. Click on the workflow menu (⋮) and select "Download" or "Export"
-3. Save the workflow as a `.ga` file on your computer
+3. Save the workflow as a file called `workflow.ga` on your computer
 4. Clone your GitHub repository locally:

     ```bash